dekadans/bagatelle/README.md

 ### Authentication boilerplate

 Bagatelle do contain some custom code, most notably route decoration [inspired by Tempest](https://tempestphp.com/2.x/essentials/routing#route-decorators-route-groups).
-Only one decorator is included by default, `#[Auth]`, which enables a prepared authentication solution that only lacks the final verification implementation (e.g. checking a JWT or Basic Auth username and password).
+Only `#[Auth]` is included by default, which enables a prepared authentication solution that only lacks the final verification implementation (e.g. checking a JWT or Basic Auth username and password).

 ### Docker